Actions on Climate Change

 [Explanation about the bar graph]

-- The sites included in it are Headquarters / Tokyo Plant, Niigata Plant and Kumagaya Service Solution Center in Japan as well as FUJITSU DIE-TECH CORPORATION OF THE PHILIPPINES (FDTP: Philipines) and Fujitsu Frontech North America Inc. (FFNA: U.S.A.) outside Japan, which are all within the scope of FUJITSU Climate and Energy Vision.
+- The sites included in it are Headquarters / Tokyo Plant, Niigata Plant and Kumagaya Service Solution Center (Kumagaya SSC) in Japan as well as FUJITSU DIE-TECH CORPORATION OF THE PHILIPPINES (FDTP: Philippines) and Fujitsu Frontech North America Inc. (FFNA: U.S.A.) outside Japan, which are all within the scope of Fujitsu Climate and Energy Vision.

-- Benchmark (FY2013) is as same as one of Fujitsu Group's targets in SBTi.
+- Before FY2022, we have adopted FY2013 as a benchmark, which was as same as one of Fujitsu Group's targets in SBTi.

 - Conversion factor from purchased electricity consumption to CO2 is all "0.57", except for RE.